erlandranvinge/swift-mini-json/README.md

 swift-mini-json
 ===============

-A single class compact (~ 30 loc) simple JSON reading library in swift.
+A single class compact (~ 40 loc) JSON reading library in swift.
+Meant to be dropped in to any project without fuzz.

 #### Properties